Tetrakern/fictioneer/FAQ.md

 ### Q: Is this a block theme with full-site editing?

 No. Fictioneer was developed as standalone solution and to work out of the box, looking good and offering the best reading experience achievable.
 Full-site editing is the polar opposite of that goal.
+But you can use page builder plugins, to a certain degree.

 ### Q: Is the theme available in other languages?

 The theme is translation-ready.
-Feel free to [add your own translation](https://developer.wordpress.org/apis/internationalization/localization/) to the **languages** folder under the `fictioneer` text-domain or use a plugin.
+Feel free to [add your own translation](https://developer.wordpress.org/apis/internationalization/localization/) to the [languages folder](/languages) under the `'fictioneer'` text-domain or use a plugin.
 There is a .POT template file available.
+Check the folder for available languages.

 ### Q: Why is the ePUB download button not showing up?